 Heat a large dutch oven or pot over high heat and coat the bottom with olive oil.
 When hot, add the cubed meat and brown on all sides.
 Set aside with any juices.
 Add a little more olive oil and cook the onion and peppers till onions are soft, about 5 minutes.

-Add the meat (and any juices), tomatoes, paprika, chocolate, garlic powder, oregano and cinnamon.
-Stir thoroughly.
-Add the chile powder/chiles and cumin slowly.
+Add the meat (and any juices), tomatoes, pumpkin, paprika, chocolate, garlic powder, oregano and cinnamon.
+Add a couple of cups of chicken stock until it’s the consistency you like.
+Add the chili powder and cumin slowly.
 These strong spices are hard to chase away once added.
 Add a little at a time, wait five minutes, and then taste whether it’s a good move to add more.

 Bring to a simmer and turn down the heat, stirring once in a while so the bottom doesn’t burn.
 If it’s too thick, add some chicken stock.
 If you like a more soupy chili, cook with the pot covered.
 If you’d like it more stewy and thick, cook uncovered.
 Either way, cook for at least an hour.
 Twenty minutes before serving, add the beans and cook till beans are heated through.
 Salt and pepper to taste.